Comcast profit beats estimates on internet, enterprise growth

-NEW YORK (Reuters) - Comcast Corp, the largest U.S. cable operator, posted better-than-expected first-quarter profit, driven by strong growth in its high-speed Internet and business services.
+NEW YORK, May 4 (Reuters) - Comcast Corp, the largest U.S. cable operator, posted better-than-expected first-quarter profit, driven by strong growth in its high-speed internet and business services.

-Comcast’s shares were up about 2 percent in pre-market trading on Monday morning after closing at $58.41 on Friday on the Nasdaq.

 Comcast, which increased its stock buyback program to $10 billion last quarter, said it would now earmark $6.75 billion for 2015, higher than the $4.25 billion it had previously set aside for the year.